Marvis Minis Overview

 Marvis Minis Validation Frequency

-• Manual (on-demand) validation—As an administrator, you can initiate an on-demand Marvis Minis validation at any time.
-When a configuration change or hardware change occurs in the network, administrators can click the Test Now button in the top-right corner of the Marvis Minis page to initiate the validation immediately.
+As an administrator, you can initiate an on-demand validation for the wireless network at any time.
+When a configuration change or hardware change occurs on the wireless network, administrators can click the Test Now button on the top-right corner of the Marvis Minis page (Marvis>Marvis Minis) to initiate the validation immediately.
 Ensure that you have selected the site you want to test from the site selector drop-down list.

 Notice that the Live Minis Tests statistic shows a value of 1, which indicates that a validation is in progress.
 The table also shows the progress of the validation.
 Also, note that the Created By column lists User because the validation was triggered manually.